aliceduongg/AND101_project7/README.md

 ## Summary

-**Name of your app** is an android app that **displays a scrollable list of cute dogs and their img source, can display in night theme.**
+**Recycler View Plus** is an android app that **displays a scrollable list of cute dogs and their img source, can display in night theme.**

 If I had to describe this project in three (3) emojis, they would be: **:blue_heart: :eyes: :dog:**